PowerLoom/audit-protocol/README.md

 }
 ```

-The are 3 fields in the above body:
+There are 3 fields in the above response body:

 - cid: This represents the content-identifier for the payload committed.
 It is a unique
 hash for the payload field.